-Due to circumstances beyond our control, please note the Jazz London Radio All Stars at the Rich Mix in Bethnal Green has been moved from 22nd March to 26th July 2020.
+Due to circumstances beyond our control, please note the Jazz London Radio All Stars at the Rich Mix in Bethnal Green has been moved from 22nd March to 13th September 2020.
 Rich Mix will contact purchasers for an exchange or refund.
 More details to come for the re-scheduled gig.
 Thanks for your understanding 🙂

 jazz scene is going through an extremely vibrant period right now.
 As 2019 draws to a close, there have been

 One artist to come to the fore is pianist / keyboardist Rebecca Nash and her group Atlas who released her debut CD in July entitled Peaceful King on Whirlwind records.
 Peaceful King straddles many musical forms focusing mainly on jazz with a sprinkling of new age and electronica; an extremely mature and ethereal offering for a debut.
 Rebecca recently embarked on a UK wide tour to promote Peaceful King and I was fortunate to catch her album launch at the Seabright Arms in East London in the tail end of November.